 - Ensure you are aware of the battery backup alarm system.
 Because some vehicles fitted with it and need extra steps to take before removing the battery terminal.

 - Wiring harness adapter for vehicle and head unit

 - Any special Tools to remove factory head unit, If necessary.

 Before you start the installation steps, you must ensure that everything you need to install it’s included with your new car stereo.

 Disconnect the negative battery terminal for secure installation.

 Remove the old head unit from the dashboard.
 To remove the head unit you may need to remove first some surrounding trim.

 We highly recommend a detailed workshop, if you are unclear about removing the trim.

 On the front, some head units have two slots or holes on either side.
-These form part of what holds the head unit in place and may require specialist tools to remove.
+These form part of what holds the head unit in place and may require special tools to remove.

 In this step, you will see some wiring harness back of the head unit.
 Disconnect it by pressing down the tab and check the harness adapter you purchased is correct for your vehicle.